 Both local and national governments are highly antagonistic toward Christians.
 Extremist groups, including the Taliban and the self-proclaimed Islamic State (ISIS), are active, and believers are also persecuted by their families, friends and communities.

 What It Means To Follow Christ In Afghanistan:

 Afghan Christians cannot worship openly.
 They must worship in homes or other small venues, and evangelism is forbidden.
-Christians and seekers are highly secretive about their faith or interest in Christianity, especially following a surge of arrests in the past decade.
+Christians and seekers are highly secretive about their faith or interest in Christianity, especially since the resurgence of the Taliban.
 Beatings, torture and kidnappings are routine for Christians in Afghanistan.
-Although waves of Christians have moved to neighboring countries to worship openly, Afghan house churches continue to grow.
+Although waves of Christians have fled the country to worship openly, some Afghan Christians have stayed to maintain a witness for Christ.
 A small number of Christians are martyred every year in Afghanistan, but their deaths generally occur without public knowledge.
 A few are also in prison, but imprisonment is not common.
 Christian converts from Islam are often killed by family members or other radicalized Muslims before any legal proceedings can begin.

 Access To Bibles: